Satyabrat2005/Rvnl-stock-predictor/README.md

 ## 📌 Citation

-📄 If you use this work or reference our pipeline, please cite the research paper upon release.
+📄 If you use this work or reference our pipeline, Paper is released on Academia.edu

 ---